acarn506/algointeract_App/README.md

 - Collaborated with a team to develop an interactive web app featuring and modeling data structures to provide assistance to fellow Computer Science students and professors.

-- Help a student understand the fundamental aspects of basic data structure
+- Help students understand the fundamental aspects of basic data structures

 - Curious of how your data might work within a certain algorithm